Skip to content

 $ python3 main.py codegen:module my_module_name .

-1. Add your newly created module to the module list on main.py:
+1. Add the module to the module list on main.py:

 modules = [